Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: Open Challenges and Future Directions

 \textbf{Practicality of attacks.} While Section~\ref{sec:component} outlines the feasibility of vulnerabilities, developing practical attacks remains challenging~\cite{he2025multi}, particularly regarding the effect of optimization methods.

 There are two potential challenges when performing optimization.
 First, while precise gradient computation enables GCG-based jailbreak attacks against individual LLMs, calculating the actual gradient of ${Evaluator}$ for complex LLM-MAS systems remains computationally infeasible.
-While there are alternative approaches such as LLM-based optimizers, when approximating gradients through these methods, underlying optimizer prompts require domain-specific calibration, and efficiently achieving different malicious goals remains an open research question.
+An existing work \cite{mckenzie2025stack} attempts to compromise a system with input and output filters via specifically attacking the input filter via jailbreak prefix and attacking the output filter via jailbreak suffix.
+However, it is still an open question on how to efficiently develop an attack.
 Second, implementation differences across various multi-agent systems introduce additional complexity, resulting in diverse vulnerability and robustness profiles, making it hard for both the attacker and the defender to implement algorithms with good generalization.
-For example, as demonstrated in \cite{wang2025unveiling}, memory management policies significantly impact vulnerability to memory extraction attacks, with differences in content filtering creating unique attack surfaces/robustness.
-Therefore, it is essential to develop attack/defense algorithms specifically for a system to optimize the performance.

-\textbf{General misalignment.} While in this work, we mainly focus on the vulnerability of LLM-MAS under malicious attacks, we acknowledge that the inter-agent misalignment also contains other perspectives, e.g., lack of coordination or other failures caused by an imbalanced system \cite{rajarajan2025multiagent}.
-Although the aim of our proposed analysis framework is to analyze attacks, if removing the $\arg\max$ operator from Eq. \ref{eq:general}, we can use the formulation to assess general misalignment as well.